fmanimashaun/Awesome-book/README.md

 ## Getting Started

-- Install git bash to your machine to enable you to clone this repo.
+- [Optional] Install git bash to your machine to enable you to clone this repo.
 - install Visual Studio to be able to host a local live version.
 - Install a browser to view the local live version.